cmaxw/devchat-eleventy/src/my-ruby-story/mrs-094-rachel-roumeliotis-and-roger-magoulas.md

 Rachel and Roger talk about the history of OSCON Conference as well as the key technologies they wanted to cover this year such as Artificial Intelligence, Machine Learning and Cloud-Native applications.

+They then talk about the future of OSCON and the highlights they wat to cover next year such as security.

 ## Links